CH PEOPLE.jpeg

 How do you handle shared meals?

-What shared activities will there be?
+What shared activities are there?

 Is there a “no smoking” policy?

-Yes, our members have adopted a very clear “no smoking” policy concerning all buildings (private and shared) and anywhere on the grounds.
+Yes, our members have adopted a very clear “no smoking” policy concerning all buildings (private and shared) and anywhere on our grounds.
 We are committed to the health and well-being of all of our members.

 Shepherdstown